- Course info

 - Course resources

 The beauty of OSPF is that it can be simple or very complex depending on the application.
-In either case, OSPF is a core networking topic that every networking professional should know — and Anthony explains the protocol in an easy-to-understand way.
+In either case, OSPF is a core networking topic that every networking professional should know — and Knox explains the protocol in an easy-to-understand way.
 For Juniper engineers, this Juniper covers how to configure, monitor, and troubleshoot OSPF on Juniper networks.

 For anyone with network engineers on their team, this Juniper training can be used for on-boarding new network engineers, as a Juniper reference resource, or curated into individual or team training plans.